Adonis2115/stock-backtest-nest/README.md

 * Unique for Symbol in stock
 * Unique for time and stock in combination in OHLC
 * ormconfig.ts is not being used
+* Add seed code for Stocks for fresh DB
 ```

 ## Installation